-- a) The student is a Singapore Citizen (SC) or a permanent resident of Singapore and one of his/her parents (including adoptive parent and step-parent), living or deceased, is a Singapore citizen; - b) The student's race is stated in his/her NRIC as Malay1 or Indonesian Extract2; - c) The student's monthly per capita household income (PCI) does not exceed \$2,000, where the student will enjoy: - 100% subsidy if his/her PCI is \$1,400 and below; (i) - 75% subsidy if his/her PCI is between \$1,401 and \$1,700; (ii) - (iii) 50% subsidy if his/her PCI is between \$1,701 and \$2,000. - d) The student is receiving the MOE tuition fee grant; or an equivalent government subsidy; - e) The student is pursuing a first diploma or degree on a full-time basis at the following local government3 tertiary institutions or at an eligible government affiliated education institution: - i.
-Polytechnics (NYP, TP, SP, RP, NP) - Local Autonomous Universities (NUS, NTU, SMU, SUTD, SIT, SUSS) ii. - Technical Engineering Diploma (TED) offered by the Institute of iii.
-Technical Education (ITEs). - Lasalle College of the Arts, Nanyang Academy of Fine Arts (selected iv. degrees and diplomas) - Building and Construction Authority Academy (Full-Time Diploma ٧.
-Programme)
+- a) The student is a Singapore Citizen (SC) or a permanent resident of Singapore and one of his/her parents (including adoptive parent and step-parent), living or deceased, is a Singapore citizen; - b) The student's race is stated in his/her NRIC as Malay or Indonesian Extract; - c) The student's monthly per capita household income (PCI) does not exceed \$2,000, where the student will enjoy: - (i) 100% subsidy if his/her PCI is \$1,400 and below; - (ii) 75% subsidy if his/her PCI is between \$1,401 and \$1,700; - (iii) 50% subsidy if his/her PCI is between \$1,701 and \$2,000. - d) The student is receiving the MOE tuition fee grant; or an equivalent government subsidy; - e) The student is pursuing a first diploma or degree on a full-time basis at the following local government tertiary institutions or at an eligible government affiliated education institution: - i.
+Polytechnics (NYP, TP, SP, RP, NP) - ii.
+Local Autonomous Universities (NUS, NTU, SMU, SUTD, SIT, SUSS) - iii.
+Technical Engineering Diploma (TED) offered by the Institute of Technical Education (ITEs). - iv.
+Lasalle College of the Arts, Nanyang Academy of Fine Arts (selected degrees and diplomas) - v.
+Building and Construction Authority Academy (Full-Time Diploma Programme)

-1 For students with double-barrelled race, only those with "Malay" as the first component race are
+&lt;sup>1 For students with double-barrelled race, only those with "Malay" as the first component race are eligible

-Indonesia, Javanese, Kadazan, Kelabit, Minangkabau, Murut, Makasarese, Melanau, Sumatran, Sundanese, and Other Indonesian.
+&lt;sup>2 Including Acehnese, Ambonese, Batak, Bugis, Baniarese, Boyanese, Butonese, Dusun, Dayak, Iban, Indonesia, Javanese, Kadazan, Kelabit, Minangkabau, Murut, Makasarese, Melanau, Sumatran, Sundanese, and Other Indonesian.

-3 Students pursuing their degrees / diplomas in private tertiary institutions in Singapore or who are studying overseas are not eligible for TTFS.
+&lt;sup>3 Students pursuing their degrees / diplomas in private tertiary institutions in Singapore or who are studying overseas are not eligible for TTFS.